 Field evaluation of flaws, scratches, or cracks is most often carried out by passing the spherical tip of a well-known diameter ball over the surface of the part to be tested.
 The stroke of the spherical probe is made at right angles to the anomaly of interest, with the ball-probe held perpendicular to (or normal to) the test-surface.

-We have perfected the production of a precision Crack-Test Specimen, pictured above, to train personnel on what a specific gap size feels like with a given ball-probe.
-The top surfaces of the specimen are all perfectly co-planar, verified optically using Newton-rings, and there are no burs on the test-block's corners, either on the top or the sides of the cracks, so as to replicate the condition of a true crack.
-Only a specimen with these features can function as a true test-block for crack-inspection.
-Precision-shim stock then allows us to precisely control the crack-width, available standard in a .001", .002", .004" crack layout, or with custom crack-widths for an additional charge.
+We have perfected the production of a precision Crack-Test Block, pictured above, to train personnel on what a specific gap-size feels like with a given ball-probe.
+The top surfaces of the block are all perfectly co-planar, verified optically using Newton-rings, and there are no burs on the test-block's corners, either on the top or the sides of the cracks, so as to replicate the condition of a true crack.
+Only a block with these features can function as a true test-specimen for crack-inspection.
+Precision-shim stock then allows us to precisely control the crack-width, available standard in a .001" .002" .004" crack layout, or with custom crack-widths for an additional charge.

-The Crack-Test Specimen can also be made with custom crack distances.
-Making and validating a precision test-block of this kind is surprisingly difficult, in order to achieve perfectly burr-free edges and ensure the crack-edges line up perfectly as well.
+Making and validating a precision test-block of this kind is surprisingly difficult because of the need to achieve perfectly burr-free edges and ensure the crack edges line up perfectly.
 Flaw-evaluation probes are available in diameters from ten thousandths of an inch diameter (.010”), up to five-sixteenths of an inch diameter (.3125”).

 Our crack test probe is available for an investment of $487.

-A “Ball Probe” and a “Crack-Test Specimen" block make excellent training tools to educate unqualified personnel in the flaw testing procedure.
-A ball probe and at least two different crack-sizes in the “Flaw-Test Specimen" Blocks are used to teach a new inspector the proper use of the “Ball Probe” as a flaw evaluation device.
+A “Ball Probe” and a “Crack-Test Block" make excellent training tools to educate unqualified personnel in the flaw testing procedure.
+A ball probe and at least two different crack-sizes in the “Flaw-Test Block" are used to teach a new inspector the proper use of the “Ball Probe” as a flaw evaluation device.

-A “Ball Probe” and at least two “Flaw-Test Specimen" calibration blocks that have a piece of tape covering the crack identification-marking makes for an excellent final test in flaw evaluation, to qualify inspection personnel.
+A “Ball Probe” and at least two “Crack-Test Block" calibration blocks that have a piece of tape covering the crack identification-marking makes for an excellent final test in flaw evaluation, to qualify inspection personnel.